choicebuilds/BumWatch/README.md

 - Essentially, you can use this to charge/discharge your battery.
 It's only supports charging though, you do not use this to update your Arduino firmware.
 And also, it just works (to be fair, all the Sparkfun sensors had more complex wiring diagrams)

 1x 3.3V Voltage Regulator
-- I got this from my local makerspace and it was bought in bulk from China.. yeah, it was really, REALLY bad.
+- I got this from my local makerspace and it was really, REALLY bad.
 The voltage drop after connecting one sensor was so large my multimeter displayed <3V (???).
-Luckily, all the sensors here except the BMP085 were rated 3V-5.5V, so I did not need this voltage regulator (i.e. I could connect it directly to the battery since it will always stay within 3V-4.2V).
+Luckily, all the sensors here except the BMP085 were rated 3V-5.5V, so I did not need this voltage regulator (i.e. I could connect it directly to the battery since it will always stay within 3V-4.2V.. update: the pro mini also had a terrible voltage regulator that outputted something along 2.7V).
 Due to this garbage of a regulator, I had to redo my entire layout and print entire new circuit boards just because this voltage regulator was so bad (rant over).
 Why not use a buck converter?
 Simplicity of course.
 Also, this only crossed my mind after I created a layout that fit the smartwatch form factor.
 And considering this was not even the final version, I just could not bother to waste any more time on this.
+Please use a buck converter.

 1x 3.7V LiPo Battery
 - Pretty self-explanatory here, just find one that's not a coincell battery and is small enough to fit inside your watch.